 1. The power to transcend paradigm

-It‘s kind if difficult to evaluate a crisis when being right in the middle of it.
-However, experiencing how my family, friends, colleagues and everybody else I know of , are dealing with Corona, I am grateful, once again, living in times like these.
+It‘s kind of difficult to evaluate a crisis when being right in the middle of it.
+However, experiencing how my family, friends, colleagues, and everybody else I know of, are dealing with Corona, I am grateful, once again, living in times like these.
 Apparently, mankind has made significant progress in some aspects of social competence.
-I hope that my above mentioned expectation won’t prove being too far from reality — and I invite everybody to become as grateful and positive as I am — today!
-If you find it difficult to to be grateful and find your inner calm, try this daily routine — it works!
+I hope that my above-mentioned expectation won’t prove to be too far from reality — and I invite everybody to become as grateful and positive as I am — today!
+If you find it difficult to be grateful and find your inner calm, try this daily routine — it works!
 Let’s actively manage the Coronavirus crisis to make the world a better place!